fbv81bp/SHA3plus/Construct.md

 # Summary
 Watever the exact ASIC advantage may be, the structure can be addressed to eliminate its economical advantage in power consumption too, not just in one time manufacturing costs.

+# Though all my remarks...

+ChatGPT and Claude agree on that, that if i have a 4096 bits wide state, and permute 512 bits of it, then i must hash 1200 bits at every iteration to be sure that at least 128 bits of the permuted ones will be included in those hashes.
+That's nice!
+By performing 37x 32 bit wide hashes, i have an average chance of each one depends on around 128/37~3.5 randomized bits ie. previous hashes.
+What this means to RAM based calculation and crossbar sizes in ASICs vs. FPGAs is still a question(!).